FindHotel/email-processor/README.rst

 * ``$ADDRESS`` is the public IP or DNS name of your server
-* ``$USERNAME`` is the email recipient that will be associated with the processing of incoming Bing Ads emails
+* ``$USERNAME`` is the email recipient that will be associated with the processing of incoming Bing Ads emails.
+If not provided, a random UUID will be used.
 * ``$S3_BUCKET`` is the name of the target S3 bucket
 * ``$S3_PREFIX`` is the target S3 prefix (the destination path in S3)